De'Keither Stamps: Career

-Stamps joined the United States Marine Corps and was assigned to President Bill Clinton's security team, serving four years in that role.
-Stamps was later a military security officer assigned to American embassies in Dar es Salaam, Nairobi, Geneva, and London.
-After leaving the Marine Corps in 2002, he joined the United States Army to fight in the Iraq War after the Marines wanted to put him on embassy security.
-After retiring again, he returned to Mississippi.
+Stamps joined the United States Marine Corps and was assigned to President Bill Clinton's security team, serving three years in that role.
+Stamps was later a military security officer assigned to American embassies in Africa, Switzerland, and the United Kingdom, spending three years in that role before discharging in 2002.
+He joined the United States Army in 2005 as a member of the 82nd Airbornes to fight in the Iraq War and served three years over two consecutive deployments.

 A Democrat, Stamps served on the Jackson City Council for Ward 4 from 2013 to 2020.
 As a council member, he objected to the Jackson's mayor open carry gun ban.
 With the resignation of Representative Jarvis Dortch, Stamps filed to fill the vacancy for the Mississippi House of Representatives.
 He greatly outraised his contender Bob Lee and won the October 16, 2020 special election.
 He was appointed to the Constitution, Investigate State Offices, Military Affairs, Municipalities, and Public Utilities committees.
 He co-sponsored a bill protecting Mississippi students’ right to free speech.
 He voiced opposition to an election bill that would revise voter rolls.

 He ran for election for the Mississippi Public Service Commission for the central district in 2019, narrowly losing to Brent Bailey 50.3% to 49.7%.
 He ran again in 2023 in what was considered a competitive race.
 In an interview for the race, he emphasized affordability, reliability, and return on investment of utilities in ratemaking.
 He supported a consumer advocate position at the commission.
 He narrowly flipped the seat 51.1% to 48.9%, making him the only Democrat on the commission.